Statutes and regulations

 Use the online SNAP Calculator to determine eligibility.

 Deductions from gross income determine net income, which is used to determine the amount of SNAP benefits.
-Households can take the following deductions from gross income:
+Units can take the following deductions from gross income:

-- Excess shelter deduction for families with high housing costs;
+- Excess shelter deduction for families with high housing costs.
+This includes a utility allowance.

-- Dependent care deduction for children or disabled adults for out-of-pocket child care costs when working or in school; and
+- Dependent care deduction for children or disabled adults for out-of-pocket child care costs when working or in school.

 - Medical expenses for Qualified Members.